 - Read a book nightly (if possible) as a family, this one is a family favorite.
 It also helps for characters to have their own voice…you want it to be fun, you have to make it that way.
 This is also a great way to introduce chapter books- I have found the suspense of a new chapter has them asking to read every night.

 - Finally, make it a book-themed day!
-Why not choose a book and base your meals, and activity, even art off of it!
+Why not choose a book and base your meals, and activity, even art project from it!
 The possibilities are endless!

-In short, the gift of reading is one that will stay with your child forever.
+In short, the gift of reading will stay with your child forever.
 Love them, collect them, let your children have access to them at any time.
 Visit the library often.
 Give books as gifts and incentives.
 The love of reading is the BEST gift you can give them.

 -Gilda Hansen (Bravo Employee)